rf-/roadshow/README.md

     # The individual scenarios.
     scenarios:
       one:
         # Configuration for the main service in Docker Compose.
-If you need any
-        # ancillary services, you can use a `services` key and configure them
-        # using the normal Docker Compose syntax.
+Extra services
+        # aren't supported yet.
         service:
           environment:
             ENV_VAR: scenario one